Skip to content

 Affiliate Disclosure: Some links on Gambling Nerd are affiliate links.
 If you use them to sign up or deposit, we may earn a commission at no extra cost to you.
 These rewards help fund new guides, but they never influence our verdicts.
 Our recommendations are based on independent research and our own ranking system.

-Below, I’ll outline the current favorites and top contenders for the Conn Smythe Trophy, historical trends for the award, and provide my best bets as well as value picks for who will win the Conn Smythe 2026.
+I’ll break down all the top contenders for the Conn Smythe Trophy, historical trends for the award, and give you the scoop on my best bets and value picks for who will win the Conn Smythe 2026.

 Conn Smythe Odds 2026: Current Favorites